jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 #### Softmax classifier

 For many classification problem, we categorize an input to one of the many classes.
-For example, we can classify an image to one of the 100 possbile image classes, like school bus, airplance, truck, ... etc.
+For example, we can classify an image to one of the 100 possbile image classes, like school bus, airplance, truck, ... etc. We use softmax classifier to compute K probabilites, one per class for an input image.
+(The combined probabilities remains 1.)

 <div class="imgcap">
 <img src="/assets/dl/deep_learner2.jpg" style="border:none;width:70%;">